 Force them to explain why they did what they did.

-A candidate who spends their time explaining is quite often the one who’s losing.
+As this quote reminds us, the candidate who is forced to spend their time explaining is often the candidate who is losing.

-This does not typically happen over night.
-It’s a gradual process that happens over a term in office.
+This does not typically happen overnight.
+It’s a gradual process that happens over a term or two in office.

-Instead of concerning themselves with what their constituents think in a matter, they listen almost exclusively to a small group of “insiders.”
+This happens when an elected official start concerning themselves less with what their constituents think on a matter, and instead listen almost exclusively to a small group of “insiders.”

-These insiders are government staff members, prominent citizens, and other elected officials.
+These insiders are government staff members, prominent citizens, professional lobbyists, donors, and other elected officials.

-It most often shows up when an incumbent is unaware of a major issue that’s aggravating his or her constituents.
+The problems often show up when an incumbent is unaware of a major issue that’s aggravating his or her constituents.

-Rather than keeping their ear to the track, the incumbent has been listening to the insiders who have a much different agenda than the public,.
+Rather than keeping their ear to the track, the incumbent has been listening to the insiders who have a much different agenda than the public does.

 When this happens an incumbent has provided a challenger with a major opening with the voters.